linuxaustralia/constitution_and_policies/conflict-of-interest-policy.md

 #### 6.2.
 What should be considered when deciding what action to take

-In deciding what approach to take, the committee will consider: whether the conflict needs to be avoided or simply documented whether the conflict will realistically impair the disclosing person’s capacity to impartially participate in decision-making alternative options to avoid the conflict the charity’s objects and resources, and the possibility of creating an appearance of improper conduct that might impair confidence in, or the reputation of, the charity.
+In deciding what approach to take, the committee will consider:

+* whether the conflict needs to be avoided or simply documented,
+* whether the conflict will realistically impair the disclosing person’s capacity to impartially participate in decision-making,
+* alternative options to avoid the conflict with the organisation’s objects and resources, and
+* the possibility of creating an appearance of improper conduct that might impair confidence in, or the reputation of, the organisation.

 The approval of any action requires the agreement of at least a majority of the committee (excluding any conflicted committee